swiftlang/swift/docs/3 - Simple User Defined Datatypes i.e. enum, union, and struct.rst

   var x2 = CGRect(.size = CGSize(.width = 42, .height=123), .origin = myorigin)
   var sum = x1.size.width + x1.size.height;

-A struct declaration is just like a declaration of a oneof containing a single element, plus it injects the (single) constructor into the global namespace.
+A struct declaration is just like a declaration of a union containing a single element, plus it injects the (single) constructor into the global namespace.
 The injected constructor is why "CGSize" works without requiring CGSize::CGSize or :CGSize in an inferred context.
-Internal to the compiler, this is just de-sugared and handled uniformly with the more general oneof case, just like 'func' is de- sugared to 'var'.
+Internal to the compiler, this is just de-sugared and handled uniformly with the more general union case, just like 'func' is de- sugared to 'var'.

 In addition to injecting the constructor, a struct definition injects